 Finally, we must verify the second complex equation for $e^{i\xi^\prime} s_{\beta^\prime}$ given in \eq{etap}, \beq s_{\beta^\prime}=-i e^{i(\gamma^\prime-\xi^\prime)}\bigl(c_{12} c_{\beta^\prime}+s_{12}s_{\beta^\prime}e^{-i\xi^\prime}\bigr) \,. \eeq Straightforward algebra shows that \eq{seq} is an identify after making use of \eqs{cxprime}{etaprime} to eliminate $\cos {\xi^\prime}$ and $e^{i\gamma^\prime}$.

-Thus, we have verified that the scalar potential and vacuum of the softly-broken GCP3-symmetric 2HDM are invariant with respect to a residual GCP transformation with matrix \beq e^{i\gamma^\prime}X^\prime=\bigl(c_{12}e^{i\xi^\prime}\tan\beta^\prime-s_{12}\bigr) , \eeq where $s_{12}$ and $c_{12}$ are given by \eq{csonetwo} and $\beta^\prime$ and $\xi^\prime$ are determined by the GCP3 scalar potential parameters as indicated in \eqst{cosbp}{sxi}.
-Note that although the form of $e^{i\gamma^\prime}X^\prime$ depends on the parameters of the softly-broken GCP3 scalar potential, our calculation demonstrates that for any choice of the parameters (and in particular for any choice of the parameters that softly breaks the GCP3 symmetry), there exists a residual GCP symmetry characterized by the matrix $e^{i\gamma^\prime}X^\prime$.
+Thus, we have verified that the scalar potential and vacuum of the softly broken GCP3-symmetric 2HDM are invariant with respect to a residual GCP transformation with matrix \beq e^{i\gamma^\prime}X^\prime=\bigl(c_{12}e^{i\xi^\prime}\tan\beta^\prime-s_{12}\bigr) , \eeq where $s_{12}$ and $c_{12}$ are given by \eq{csonetwo} and $\beta^\prime$ and $\xi^\prime$ are determined by the GCP3 scalar potential parameters as indicated in \eqst{cosbp}{sxi}.
+Note that although the form of $e^{i\gamma^\prime}X^\prime$ depends on the parameters of the softly broken GCP3 scalar potential, our calculation demonstrates that for any choice of the parameters (and in particular for any choice of the parameters that softly breaks the GCP3 symmetry), there exists a residual GCP symmetry characterized by the matrix $e^{i\gamma^\prime}X^\prime$.

-These results are not surprising given that we knew from the beginning that the softly-broken GCP3-symmetric scalar potential is equivalent to a softly broken U(1)$\otimes\Pi_2$-symmetric scalar potential where the residual CP symmetry transformation law is identified as GCP1, after removing all complex phases from the coefficients of the scalar potential parameters by an appropriate rephasing of the scalar doublet fields.
-Nevertheless, it is satisfying to explicitly identify the residual GCP symmetry of the softly-broken GCP3-symmetric scalar potential independently of the relations between U(1)$\otimes\Pi_2$ basis and the GCP3 basis obtained in Section~\ref{transforming}.
+These results are not surprising given that we knew from the beginning that the softly broken GCP3-symmetric scalar potential is equivalent to a softly broken U(1)$\otimes\Pi_2$-symmetric scalar potential where the residual CP symmetry transformation law is identified as GCP1, after removing all complex phases from the coefficients of the scalar potential parameters by an appropriate rephasing of the scalar doublet fields.
+Nevertheless, it is satisfying to explicitly identify the residual GCP symmetry of the softly broken GCP3-symmetric scalar potential independently of the relations between U(1)$\otimes\Pi_2$ basis and the GCP3 basis obtained in Section~\ref{transforming}.